Curt-Park/Curt-Park.github.io/_posts/2018-06-03-branching-commit-strategies.md

     - pytest
 ```

 There are plenty of choice[[8](https://blog.codacy.com/review-of-python-static-analysis-tools-ff8e7e27f972)] for Python static analysis tools.
-I go for `flake8` offering both static analysis and style checks against [PEP8](https://www.python.org/dev/peps/pep-0008/).
-Recently, `flake8` is widely used for many open source projects because it is so light and easy to use for beginners[[9](https://www.reddit.com/r/Python/comments/82hgzm/any_advantages_of_flake8_over_pylint/)].<br/>
+My team go for `flake8` offering both static analysis and style checks against [PEP8](https://www.python.org/dev/peps/pep-0008/).
+Recently, `flake8` is widely used for many open source projects because it is so fast and easy to use[[9](https://www.reddit.com/r/Python/comments/82hgzm/any_advantages_of_flake8_over_pylint/)].<br/>

 *Note that* You can see more examples from Travis CI user documentation[[10](https://docs.travis-ci.com/user/languages/python/)].
 As for `pytest`, see the official guide[[11](https://docs.pytest.org/en/latest/getting-started.html)].